hoangvvo/benzene/docs/ws/authentication.md

 });
 ```

-This, however, only occurs after the handshake, so to be more efficient, you can choose to reject it even before that:
+This, however, only occurs after the handshake, so to be more efficient, you can choose to reject it even before that by [using the approach suggested by `ws`](https://github.com/websockets/ws#client-authentication):

 ```js
 const wsHandle = wsHandler(GQL, {